zer0int/Auto-GPT/README.md

 However, CLIP opinion often includes chained "longword" tokens, like e.g. "instarape" - which GPT accepts, and that will in turn be understood by the CLIP inside stable diffusion et al just as well.
 ...And likely by an API filter, too.

 You have been warned.
 Do whatever floats your boat, but keep it limited to *your* boat - and don't blame me for getting kick-banned from any text-to-image API.
-That's all.
+That's all. ❗
+---
 ----------------
+Original README.MD
+---

 # Auto-GPT: An Autonomous GPT-4 Experiment